 On our practice-based Stage and Production Management MA course, you’ll work closely with fellow GSA students to deliver stellar productions.

-You’ll also have the chance to complete an industry placement and your professional development planning will culminate in presenting your work at a London showcase event.
+You’ll also have the chance to complete an industry placement, and your professional development planning will culminate in presenting your work through a graduate digital showcase.

 Programme structure